Capital Market Theory

 Quick Answer

-Modern portfolio theory (MPT) builds the efficient frontier by combining assets with low correlation.
-The capital asset pricing model (CAPM) prices a security off its systematic risk (beta): E(R) = Rf + beta x (Rm - Rf).
-Alpha is return above CAPM.
-The efficient market hypothesis (EMH) comes in weak, semi-strong, and strong forms.
+Modern portfolio theory builds the efficient frontier by combining assets with low correlation.
+The capital asset pricing model prices a security off its systematic risk (beta): E(R) = Rf + beta x (Rm - Rf).
+Alpha is the difference between actual return and that expected return.
+The efficient market hypothesis comes in weak, semi-strong, and strong forms.

 The whole unit on one sheet: MPT and the efficient frontier, CAPM with beta and alpha, the security market line, and the three forms of market efficiency.